Privacy notice

 We have comprehensive policies and procedures around information security and data protection which helps reduce the risk of anyone accessing or disclosing your information unlawfully.

-Our employees are required to complete mandatory data protection training annually.
+Our employees are required to complete mandatory data protection training annually and additional training is provided where appropriate.

 When working with 3rd parties we ensure we have appropriate agreements in place to protect your information.
-We will only share information that is absolutely necessary for the purpose intended.
+We’ll only share information that is absolutely necessary for the purpose intended.
 And we don’t sell on your personal information.

 We regularly check that contact details are up to date and accurate when we’re in contact with our customers.